qge/hdp/README.md

 5. Run `docker info` to confirm docker is working without `sudo`.

-6. `cd hdp` if you are not in the `hdp` directory yet.
-Install HDP through docker with `bash ./HDP_3.0.1/docker-deploy-hdp30.sh`.
+6. `cd hdp/HDP_3.0.1` if you are not in the `hdp/HDP_3.0.1` directory yet.
+Install HDP through docker with `bash docker-deploy-hdp30.sh`.
 It will take a while to install.

 7. After it finishes, access Ambari through `http://your-ec2-public-ip:8080/` to confirm it is working.